The vulnerability of the Maker.

-The medals are nice, as is your patronage.
-Talking to you, interacting with you, and ultimately providing you with a resulting experience that resonates for the lifespan of your purchased product.
+The process is genetically automatic.
+It comes easily.
+While the corroborating satisfaction beyond the shop is the link to you, interacting with you, and ultimately providing you with a resulting experience that resonates for the lifespan of your purchased product.
 Forever, basically.

 It’s only once.
 One opportunity to live our lives from toddlers to antiquarians under the premise that one’s life is one’s own personal and private work of art.
 Not always shared or exposed or promoted with the pomp and circumstance of achievements, results, or, well . . . medals.
 More so, the culmination over decades of this addiction to rhythm, to efficiency, to those moments, those days, those weeks and months and years on end when the stroke is good.

 There are among you those who are determined to experience the entire site.
-Every page, every word, all 850 pages and over 3,200 images.
-Their methodologies vary, breaking down the navigation like a puzzle and for some of you--with surprising confession--accomplish this at bedtime..
+Every page, every word, all 650 pages and over 3,200 images.
+Their methodologies vary, breaking down the navigation like a puzzle and for some of you–with surprising confession–accomplish this at bedtime..
 A last parting solace to set the way, perhaps, for a night of whimsical dreams.

 But there is more.
 More than the structural properties.
 There is a talent for design.
 Inherent, to some degree, but furthered under a long apprenticeship of being raised in the appropriate environment, furthered with the advantages of what could be taught, and learned, in a 5-year college curriculum.

-There is no hardware within the Wooden Gates.
+There is no hardware within our wooden gates.
 There are no screws or nails or metal straps.
 There is only the joinery, a practiced and long developed eye for design, and a product drawn from countless prototypes that will not sag and will stand proud as a work to be appreciated for decades and decades.
-Prowell's Garden Gates are commissioned throughout the country, and every commission begins here, on this site.
+Prowell’s Garden Gates are commissioned throughout the country, and every commission begins here, on this site.

 Prowell’s Custom Wood Driveway Gates can be viewed on Gallery #2.
 The designs and methods of construction are complimentary to the Wood Garden t . x Gate and Fence.
 Almost all of the Garden Gate Design options are available as a Driveway Gate.

 An extensive selection of our signatory Garden Arbors are designed as extension assemblies to your existing Gate or Pilaster openings.
-The Garden Arbor arrives fully assembled and simply mounts onto the tops of the gate posts.
+The Custom wood garden arbor arrives fully assembled and simply mounts onto the tops of the gate posts.
 As an arbor, they accentuate masonry wall openings or find their way anywhere within the landscape as an architectural detail.

-Introducing the Prowell Wood Outdoor Porch Swing Designs, where we establish both a sense of workmanship and physical poetry to the featured approach of a genre too long ignored, as well as the connotations of leisure and conversation associated with this.
+Introducing the Prowell wood outdoor porch swings and porch benches, where we establish both a sense of workmanship and physical poetry to the featured approach of a genre too long ignored, as well as the connotations of leisure and conversation associated with this.

 We are proud to represent Rocky Mountain Hardware for our primary offerings in Bronze Gate Hardware.